magneticio/vamp/docs/content/rest-api/overview.md

   ---
-title: Overview
+title: General API principles
 weight: 10
 menu:
   main:
     parent: rest-api
 ---
-# Overview
+# General API principles

 Vamp has three REST API's: **Core**, **Pulse** and **Router**.
 You will be interacting with Core 90% of the time and 10% with Pulse.
 In daily usage, there is no need to interact with the Router API as Core and Pulse take care of that.
 All API's stick to a common set of principles: